MaciejAZak/SweetHoney/README.md

   -add rain/tornados stopping bees from collecting honey -multiple types of hexes (better honey)
-  -upgrade to stop beekeeper from collecting all honey
+  -upgrade to stop beekeeper from collecting all honey -upgrade that moves honey from one hex to another (allows to more rapidly gathering max honey in one hex ripe to be gathered)